bossman48/GLADIGATOR/Comparison-Open-Graph-Dataset/README.md

 ### 2. Run-Model
 This component trains and tests GLADIGATOR using the built graph files, then compares results with other methods on the OGB benchmark.

-### 2. Run-Model
-This component trains and tests GLADIGATOR using the built graph files, then compares results with other methods on the OGB benchmark.

 **Comparison Metrics:**
 - OGB evaluation metrics (hits@10, hits@50, mrr)